Serenity 6.6.0 Release Notes (2023-03-15)

 Serenity Demo Module Views are Converted to ES Modules

-So even though the TypeScript code was converted to ES modules, the code in their views where written as namespace style javascript, confusing our users.
+While the TypeScript code has been converted to ES modules, the code in their views was written as namespace-style JavaScript, which may have confused our users.

-We recommend having a look at their source code to better understand the changes.
+We recommend taking a look at their source code to better understand the changes.

 - <li><a href="javascript:myDialogAsPanel.load({}, function() { Q.notifySuccess('Switched to new record mode'); })">Switch to new record mode with Javascript</a></li>